CharlieKamentz/Hello-world/README.md

 *Hello World Sample- My First Repository*

   ## Description
-**This project is a practice exercise in using GitHub by setting up a sample repository.
+This project is a practice exercise in using GitHub by setting up a sample repository.
 Be sure to write a description so others can understand what the project is about.
 Use this section to explain what you did, what you learned, and the final outcomes.
-Make this section a few paragraphs.**
+Make this section a few paragraphs.

   ## Tools Used
-<ins>List the programming languages, software, or platforms used in the project.
-Examples: Python, SQL, Excel, Power BI, or websites.</ins>
+List the programming languages, software, or platforms used in the project.
+Examples: Python, SQL, Excel, Power BI, or websites.

   ## Files Used
-***-Did you work with any datasets?
+-Did you work with any datasets?
 -Provide the file names.
 -Indicate the source of the data.
 -Summarize what the files contain.
 -Note any important considerations when using them.
-0Include URLs to external files if needed.***
+-Include URLs to external files if needed.

   ## How To Run Program
  Describe the steps needed to run your program and list any files that must be present.

 Hello_World/
 └──
--│── README.md
+   │── README.md
--│── pgmname1.R
+   │── pgmname1.R
--│── filename1.csv
+   │── filename1.csv
--│── examples.html
+   │── examples.html